ryan-mcclue/ryan-mcclue/src/knowledge.md

 ones ➞ invert all bits in positive number to get negative. therefore have -0 twos ➞ adding a positive and its negative will get a 2 in each place. think about the MSB as the negative place, hence why -1 is all 1s

+Could use optocoupler board (EVAL-ADuM4160EBZ) when wanting to power MCU from USB but also power say LCD or motor from another PSU to prevent ground loops

+CMSIS (Common Microcontroller Software Interface Standard) is standard from ARM, so all vendors must implement.
+CMSIS has reference for neural networks, fft, etc.

+Euclidean geometry are a set of rules laid out by Euclid that follow for geometry on a flat surface

+RSA public key is two primes multiplied together.
+These primes constitute private key.
+Qubit can be in multiple states.
+So, compute all bit combinations at once.
+However, result is a superposition, so can only read one of the state results Therefore, as difficult to extract meaningful information from superposition, quantum computing not useful for most algorithms
+However, quantum fourier transform can be done on a periodic superposition So, if superposition has inherent periodicity, useful

+single event upset; soft-error;
+trace elements of uranium releasing alpha particles that interfered with transistor in ram (electronics so small) cosmic rays can cause bit flips all the time, e.g. belgium voting, speed running, plane system in fact, laboratories have neutron detectors for this so, could have duplicate computers to account for this, say on an airplane

+Analog computers such as the antikythera mechanism can use gears, with each tooth representing a value (often mechanical devices) to measure orbits.
+Also tides
+Analog errors are easy to occur and can multiply, also as models of the real world, not general purpose.
+So, digital more noise-resilient, general-purpose and easily made as same components

+Multiplying 32bit numbers may require hundreds of transistors for digital Analog could just add two currents and apply resistor easily.
+So, in come cases, analog better as less components and less power.
+Success of neural networks is their size.
+So, require large amounts of power and memory to train In fact, neural networks effectively boil down to matrix multiplication By storing certain amount of electrons and applying a certain voltage, output currents can be added together Size of transistor approaching size of atom, so Moore's law ending

+immediate mode and retained mode are about lifetimes. for immediate, the caller does not need to know about the lifetime of an object.

+discovering for linux docs (xlib, alsa) are code and for development may have to add to groups (uinput)

+plugins just be .so files that are loaded with dlsym()

+being able to draw out debug information is very useful. time spent visualising is never wasted (in debugger expressions also)

+artist creates in SRGB space (in photoshop) so if we do any math on it (like a lerp), will have to convert it to linear space and then back to srgb for the monitor (if we were to just blit directly, it would be fine) to emulate complicated curves, could table drive it we compromise on r² and √2 without gamma correction, resultant image will look very dim (due to nature of monitor gamma curve) so with rgb values, preface with linear or srgb

 As floats are an approximation, when comparing to 0.0f (say for a denominator check) or negative (say for a square root) use a tolerance/epsilon less-than/greater-than check.